 Generally, Medicare Part B will cover diabetes prevention and treatment, while Medicare Part D will cover prescription drugs used in the treatment of diabetes.
 Below, we’re talking more specifics about what’s covered and what’s not.
-For full details on Original Medicare’s coverage of diabetic needs, check out the Centers for Medicaid & Medicare Services’ “Medicare Coverage of Diabetes Supplies, Services, & Prevention Programs” booklet.
+For full details on Original Medicare’s coverage of diabetic needs, check out the Centers for Medicaid & Medicare Services’ “Medicare insurance coverage of Diabetes Supplies, Services, & Prevention Programs” booklet.
 It’s our primary source for the details below and perfect for a deep dive into the specifics that this overview won’t cover.
 To learn more about a Medicare Advantage plan’s coverage of diabetes, please refer to your plan-specific materials or contact a plan representative.

-Medicare and Diabetes Prevention
+Medicare Insurance and Diabetes Prevention

-Medicare will also help pay for certain screenings if your doctor feels you’re at a heightened risk of diabetes (e.g., if you have high blood pressure, obesity, impaired glucose tolerance, or high blood sugar).
+Medicare insurance will also help pay for certain screenings if your doctor feels you’re at a heightened risk of diabetes (e.g., if you have high blood pressure, obesity, impaired glucose tolerance, or high blood sugar).
 It may pay for up to two of these diabetes screening tests in a 12-month period.
-Medicare also offers the Medicare Diabetes Prevention Program, a once-per-lifetime program that aims at changing one’s personal behavior to prevent diabetes.
-If you qualify for this program, Medicare will cover it in full.
+Medicare insurance also offers the Medicare Diabetes Prevention Program, a once-per-lifetime program that aims at changing one’s personal behavior to prevent diabetes.
+If you qualify for this program, the Medicare program will cover it in full.

-Medicare and Diabetes Treatment
+Medicare Insurance and Diabetes Treatment

 If you have diabetes, Original Medicare can help cover many of the screenings, tests, and supplies you may need for treatment.
 For screenings, your Welcome to Medicare and Wellness visits will still be covered, only the focus of these visits will shift toward management of your chronic condition, rather than the prevention of it.
 With a doctor’s referral, diabetes patients may also get self-management programs, hemoglobin A1c tests, medical nutritional therapy, foot exams and treatments, and glaucoma tests covered by Medicare, at least in part.

 If you have diabetes, you will need certain supplies to manage this condition.
-One of the most central items is blood sugar testing equipment, which Medicare may cover as durable medical equipment (DME).
+One of the most central items is blood sugar testing equipment, which the Medicare program may cover as durable medical equipment (DME).
 These supplies are usually blood sugar monitors, test strips, lancets, and glucose control solutions.
 Also often covered as DME are insulin pumps (an external device that monitors and manages insulin levels), and sometimes, therapeutic shoes or inserts.

-Medicare and Diabetes Medications
+Medicare Insurance and Diabetes Medications

-Generally speaking, Part D plans help cover injectable insulin and a number of anti-diabetic drugs.
+Consult your prescription drug plan to see if your plans help cover injectable insulin and a number of anti-diabetic drugs.

 It’s worth noting that since Part D plans are offered by private insurance companies, though federally-approved, the specifics of your plan may differ from others.
 If you have questions about your individual coverage, please consult your plan directly.